DucHung0109/Post_News_Social/README.md

 - Generate general comments for all chosen articles in day.
 - Use Meta API to posted articles on FanPage FaceBook.
 - Save new articles on MongoDB.

+**FLOW 2:** Run at 7:00 AM everyday, read article of yesterday, which was saved on MongoDB after posted Facebook
+- Take articles from MongoDB
+- Read token to post Threads from MongoDB
+- Post article by Meta API